SAP-archive/teched2020-DAT260/exercises/ex9/README.md

   ON C."ID" = S."ID"
 	ORDER BY "NORMALIZED_CLOSENESS_CENTRALITY" DESC;
 ```
-The result shows vertices, i.e. tube stations, where the blue ones are most important/central to the network.
+Using a GIS application for advanced visualization, we see the tube stations, where the blue ones are most important/central to the network.

 ![](images/CC.png)